 Other situations can arise where problems involved in evaluating relief requirements after the failure of an inlet control device are more complex and of special concern (e.g. a pressure vessel operating at a high pressure where liquid bottoms are on level control and discharge into a lower-pressure system).
 Usually, when the liquid is let down from the high-pressure vessel into the low-pressure system, only the flashing effect is of concern in the event that the low-pressure system has a closed outlet.
-However, the designer should also consider that vapors flow into the low-pressure system if loss of liquid level occurs in the vessel at higher pressure.
-In this case, if the volume of the source of incoming vapors is large compared with the volume of the low-pressure system or if the source of vapor is unlimited, serious overpressure can rapidly develop.
+However, the designer should also consider that vapors flow into the low-pressure system if loss of liquid level occurs in the vessel at higher pressure system or if the source of vapor is unlimited, serious overpressure can rapidly develop.
 When this occurs, it can be necessary to size relief devices on the low-pressure system to handle the full vapor flow through the liquid control valve.
 The loss of liquid level followed by high-pressure vapor flow is commonly referred to as "vapor breakthrough" or "gas blowby."
 Annex G provides additional considerations to evaluate the impact of the "vapor breakthrough" or "gas blowby" on low-pressure system and overpressure relief requirements.